strawmelonjuice/lumina/notes/Philosophies/'Timeline carries most' and the database.md

 - **PostgreSQL**: The recommended database for production environments.
 - **SQLite**: Supported for testing and development purposes.

-The choice of database is configured via the `LUMINA_DB_TYPE` environment variable.
+The choice of a database is configured via the `LUMINA_DB_TYPE` environment variable.

 ## Item and Content Storage